375 LeConte Hall

 South Hall Road

 Berkley, CA 94720

-If driving, we can provide you with a Visitor’s Parking Permit and you will be able to park behind LeConte Hall along South Drive.
+If you are driving, we can provide you with a Visitor’s Parking Permit and you will be able to park behind LeConte Hall along South Drive.

 The Speaker Series typically attracts between 40 and 60 graduate and postgraduate audience members.
-Attendees are primarily from the Physics, Astronomy, Chemistry, Earth and Planetary Sciences, or Statistics Departments, with the majority being in the former three.
-All current Graduate students and Postdoctoral students are welcome to attend.
+Attendees are primarily from the physics, astronomy, chemistry, earth and planetary sciences, or statistics departments, with the majority being in the former three.
+All current graduate students and postdoctoral fellows are welcome to attend.

-The talks are best kept to under an hour.
-How one splits up this time between presentation, questions and discussion is left entirely up to the speaker.
-Most speakers prepare a slide presentation, but this is by no means a requirement.
+The talks are approximately one hour.
+How one splits up this time between presentation, questions, and discussion is left entirely up to the speaker.
+Most speakers prepare a slide presentation, but this is by no means a requirement!